OmniDeck - Unified Chart Overlay¶

 - Ribbon flips = Trend change indication

-Example: Green ribbon + TD 9 green = Oversold in uptrend (dip buying setup characteristics).
+Example: Green ribbon + TD 9 green = Oversold in uptrend (potential support confluence).

 Visual Display: